 - You can assess whether you are meeting your set goals for the IAS preparation.

-- By taking periodic self-assessment tests, you will know whether your IAS preparation is correctly paced or not.
-You may need to speed-up your UPSC civil services preparation.
+- By taking periodic self-assessment tests, you will know whether your IAS preparation is correctly placed or not.
+You may need to speed-up your UPSC civil services exam preparation.

 If you want to take the benefits of self-assessment, you must first learn to reflect upon your own learning and understanding.
 This is vital to self-assessment.
 When you reflect on your performance, you will be able to decide whether a course-correction is required in your UPSC civil services preparation; and act accordingly.
 By engaging in self-assessment you become a self-directed learner rather than a passive learner.